Hassan Dahir Aweys: 2010–2013: Al-Shabaab (HSM)

-Arrest and detention
+Defection and house arrest

-In June 2013, Aweys was taken into custody by Somali security forces, denoting the victory of the hardliners in al-Shabab.
+In June 2013, Aweys defected to the government and was taken into custody by Somali security forces, denoting the victory of the hardliners in al-Shabaab.
 However, there was speculation in The Economist Newspaper the nature of his arrest, initially being promised talks with government officials and then being roughed up by soldiers when arrested instead, created concern that it could have caused the Hawiye clan of the president Hassan Sheikh Mohamud and Aweys to split.